muoses13/SchoolBusPay/blueprint.md

     *   View a list of students from a Firestore database.
     *   Add new students to the database using a form.
     *   Real-time updates using Server Actions and `revalidatePath`.
+*   **Admin Management:**
+    *   View a list of admins.
+    *   Add new admins to the list.
 *   **Dashboard:**
     *   A central dashboard to provide an overview of the application.
+    *   Cards for "Total Students", "New Students (Last 30 Days)", and "Active Students".
+    *   A bar chart to visualize the distribution of students.
+    *   A "Recent Activity" feed to display recent events.
 *   **Firebase Integration:**
     *   Uses Firebase for database and authentication.